-While you’re out and about resort hopping, be sure to join a complimentary resort tour.
-These recreation offerings are pretty under-the-radar, even for guests staying at the resort.
+While you’re out and about resort hopping, be sure to join one of the free tours.
+This free Disney must-do is pretty under-the-radar, even for guests staying at the resort.
 Unfortunately, they’re only available at two Disney resorts that we know of: The Animal Kingdom Lodge and the Wilderness Lodge.

 Embark on cultural and culinary tours at Disney’s Animal Kingdom Lodge, where cultural representatives from countries across Africa show how African cultures were incorporated into the resort’s design and cuisine.
 You may even get a sample or two if you’re lucky!
 Then set out on the Wonders of the Wilderness Lodge tour.
-Led by a Wilderness Lodge ranger, the tour leads guests on a discovery of the resort’s American art collection and architectural influences.
+Led by one of the lodge’s rangers, the tour leads guests on a discovery of the resort’s American art collection and architectural influences.

 Hunt for Hidden Mickeys and Other Things at a Disney Resort

-Hidden Mickeys are an extra little dose of Disney magic that’s been sprinkled across Disney property like pixie dust.
-These visual Easter eggs have been cleverly hidden throughout the parks and resorts by those crafty Imagineers.
+Hidden Mickeys are an extra little dose of Disney magic that’s been sprinkled across Walt Disney World property like pixie dust.
+These visual Easter eggs have been cleverly hidden throughout the Disney Parks and Resorts by those crafty Disney Imagineers.
 Track them down in a special scavenger hunt over at Disney’s Wilderness Lodge and Boulder Ridge Villas, then get your reward from the front desk.

 Catch a Free Movie Under the Stars